 Friends, I love games.
 I also love talking about games.
 Unfortunately, I am not alone.
 There are approximately four great video game review sites for every human being currently alive on this planet.
-So occasionally here I’d like to talk about a game I’m playing, but focus specifically on the game’s financial mechanics.
+So occasionally here I’d like to talk about a game I’m playing.
+I’ll focus specifically on the game’s financial mechanics.
 There are lots of games of uneven quality that nevertheless come up with cool inventory systems and in-game economies.

 I strongly believe that gamification is the key to engaging more young people in the unsexy art of understanding personal finance.
 So even if these games aren’t individually great, I want to call out the interesting ways in which they use items and currency.